-In letters to the York Press (August 10th), and in many other social media outlets, references have been made to ‘illegal immigrants’ crossing the Channel during the current year to claim asylum here.
+In letters to the York Press and in many other newspapers and social media outlets, references have been made to ‘illegal immigrants’ crossing the Channel during 2020 an2021 to claim asylum here.
 However, that is their legal right under International law.
 The UK signed the UN Convention on Refugees in 1951; therefore people fleeing war zones or in fear for their lives are free to seek refuge here.
-However, they must travel to the UK to do so and currently cannot apply from another country.
+However, they must travel to the UK to do so and currently cannot apply from another country, apart from a few Government approved programmes.
 They have the legal right to be here while their case is examined.

 Boris Johnson has called their activity, in travelling across the Channel, ‘criminal’.
 That word is either used in ignorance, or deliberate provocation; it is untrue.
 It is not a crime to seek asylum in the UK.

 The UK Government could change the rules, so that asylum could be claimed at a British Embassy or consulate, in another country.
 That would lessen the need for dangerous journeys across seas and the English Channel, and diminish the threat of exploitation by those offering transport at extortionate cost.
 There are other options which have been used.
 For example, conducting interviews in refugee camps to identify vulnerable families and unaccompanied children, and arranging transport to the UK.
-Currently, that process has been closed down by the Government.
-However, it is clear that safe routes are needed to prevent more people dying in desperate attempts to reach the UK shores.
+Currently, that process was closed down by the Government in March 2020.
+It was one of the first ‘victims’ of the pandemic.
+However, it is clear that when the time time comes to re-open such programmes, a number of safe routes are needed to prevent more people dying in desperate attempts to reach the UK shores.

 Under the ‘hostile’ policy, asylum seekers are not entitled to any public benefits, nor to rent houses, open bank accounts, apply for driving licences, or do paid work.
 They often live in destitution while the Home Office examines their case, which can take months or years.